WithoutTheDot/Polaris/README.md

 Provide instructions on how to get your project up and running locally.
 Include any prerequisites, installation steps, and configuration details.

-### Prerequisites

-List any software, libraries, or tools that need to be installed before using your project.

 ### Installation

 Step-by-step guide on how to install your project.